python-discord/game-jam-2020/triple-dungeon/README.md

 ## Instructions
 Use WASD to move and the mouse to aim and fire.
 Use left shift to cycle through different monster combinations and try to shoot the monsters in that order to recieve a speed boost.
 Once all the monsters are gone you will move onto another level.
+If the monters get too close you will take damage.
+If your health geths to 0 the game will be restarted.